KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MyMonthlyCalendar by htilburgs](https://github.com/htilburgs/MMM-MyMonthlyCalendar)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-MyMonthlyCalendar.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MyPrayerTimes by htilburgs](https://github.com/htilburgs/MMM-MyPrayerTimes)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MyScoreboard by jclarke0000](https://github.com/jclarke0000/MMM-MyScoreboard)